x87/code-sign-action/README.md

-Thank you to [Gateway Apps](https://github.com/gatewayapps/code-sign-action) for providing a base for me to create this action.
+Thank you to [keytos](https://github.com/markeytos/code-sign-action) for providing a base for me to create this action.

 # Code sign a file